 The Group selected the US Dollar as the currency in which to present its Consolidated Financial Statements.
-The US Dollar is the Company's functional currency, and the currency in which the majority
+The US Dollar is the Company's functional currency, and the currency in which the majority of its transactions are denominated.
+It is the main currency used for the Group's transactions and within the industry in which the Group operates.

-The exchange rates of the US Dollar against the Euro (or "€", or "EUR"), the main currency used by the Group after the US Dollar, are as follows for the 2013 and 2014 fiscal years:
+The exchange rates of the US Dollar against the Euro (or "€", or "EUR"), the main currency used by the Group after the US Dollar, are as follows for the 2014 and 2015 fiscal years:

-Dollar / Euro December 31, 2013 December 31, 2014
+Dollar / Euro 2014 2015

-Closing rate 1.3791 1.2141
+Closing 1.2141 1.0887

-Average rate 1.3282 1.3288
+Average 1.3288 1.1096